 1. Either a slow oxidation rate, or a fast oxidation rate with a low sodium/potassium ratio.
 Either imbalance can cause sugar cravings.
 For more, read Fast Oxidation and Slow Oxidation on this website.

 2. Presence of the ‘amigos’.
 These are oxide forms of iron, manganese, aluminum, and at times other minerals such as copper, nickel, chromium, selenium, molybdenum, cobalt, lithium, boron and vanadium.
 For more on this topic, please read The Amigos on this site.

 3. A four lows pattern.
 To read more about this, please read Four Lows Pattern on this site.

 SLAUGHTER OF THE INNOCENTS

-The sugar habit usually starts at a young age.
-Careless parents assume that children like sweet foods, which is often not the case until they learn the habit from their parents.
+Feeding sweets.
+The addiction may also develop early due to careless parents assume that children like sweet foods, which is often not the case until they learn the habit from their parents.
 Never feed a child sugar, fruit or fruit juices.

-Sweets are also usually used as rewards.
+Food marketers.
 Most foods marketed as "children's foods" advertised on television are sugar-coated to help sell the product.
-I This is a disgrace and is indecent, as no better word can be found.
+This is a disgrace and is indecent, as no better word can be found.
 It sets the children up for a lifetime of illness and disability.

 In this manner, advertisers and parents alike cultivate the sweet taste in vulnerable children.
 They begin to regard it as normal when it is not.
 The results include attention deficit, learning problems, autism, hyperactivity, infections, brain tumors and a rash of other disorders that are “new” for children, such as depression, obsessive-compulsive disorders, manic-depression or bipolar disorder, random violence and the list goes on.